-Galen Partners beneficially owns in excess of an aggregate of approximately 46.3% of the Company's common stock (after giving effect to the conversion of outstanding common stock purchase warrants held by Galen Partners).
+Galen Partners beneficially owns in excess of an aggregate of approximately 46% of the Company's common stock (after giving effect to the conversion of outstanding common stock purchase warrants held by Galen Partners).
 In addition, pursuant to the terms of the Amended and Restated Voting Agreement dated February 6, 2004, between the Company and the holders of the Company's outstanding convertible preferred stock, all holders of the Company's convertible preferred stock have agreed that the Board of Directors shall be comprised of not more than 7 members, 4 of whom shall be the designees of each of Care Capital Investments II, LP, Essex Woodlands Health Venture V, L.P. and Galen Partners.
 Each of Care Capital, Essex Woodlands and Galen Partners has the right to designate one member of the Company's Board of Directors and each of such investors collectively may designate one additional member to the Board.
-As a result, Galen Partners, in view of its ownership percentage of the Company, and each of Care Capital, Essex Woodlands and Galen Partners, will be able to control or significantly influence all matters requiring approval by our shareholders, including the approval of mergers or other business combination transactions.
-The interests of Care Capital, Essex Woodlands and Galen Partners and such entities may take action in advance of their interests to the detriment of our other shareholders.
+As a result, Galen Partners, in view of its ownership percentage of the Company, and each of Care Capital, Essex Woodlands and Galen Partners, by virtue of their controlling positions on the Company's Board of Directors, will be able to control or significantly influence all matters requiring approval by our shareholders, including the approval of mergers or other business combination transactions.
+The interests of Care Capital, Essex Woodlands and Galen Partners may not always coincide with the interests of other shareholders and such entities may take action in advance of their interests to the detriment of our other shareholders.